microsoft/vcpkg-docs/vcpkg/about/faq.md

 ## Can I build a private library with this tool?

 Yes.
-Follow [our packaging zlib example](../examples/packaging-zipfiles.md) for creating a portfile using a fake URL.
-Then, either pre-seed the `downloads\` folder with a zip containing your private sources or replace the normal calls to `vcpkg_download_distfile` and `vcpkg_extract_source_archive` with functions that unpack your source code.
+Follow [our packaging example](../get_started/get-started-packaging.md) to create your own port and see the [overlay ports](../concepts/overlay-ports.md) and [registries](../concepts/registries.md) documentation to learn how to manage your private ports.

 You can take this further by publishing your private libraries into a registry.
 See the article on [Creating registries](../maintainers/registries.md).
 A registry is a catalog of ports, similar to the one provided with vcpkg that contains open source libraries.